XPX-MMC/typescript-intro/Modules-Namespaces-Exceptions.md

 Update `modules-namespaces-exceptions.ts` in your student directory for all exercises.

 # Ex 1
-Create a file in your student directory called `CarParts.ts.`  This file contains two classes with the following properties:
+Create a file in your student directory called `CarParts.ts.`  This file contains two classes (`Engine` and `Battery`) with the following properties:

 - Engine:
   - Horsepower